tanvirhossain808/job-search-application/README.md

-# Tasks List

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:
 # Job Search Platform

 This project is a job search platform built using Yarn as the package manager.
 To get started, follow the instructions below.